 On a broad scale, green infrastructure is used to describe the natural areas, other green spaces, and features that are connected and managed to produce multiple valuable “services” contributing to the health and quality of life for communities and people.
 In urban settings, green infrastructure is often used to describe the natural approach alternatives to engineered stormwater control and treatment structures.

-Why is Harford County conducting this planning effort?
+Why did Harford County conduct this planning effort?

 Who else is involved in this green infrastructure planning activity?

-How does this green infrastructure plan fit with the county’s comprehensive plan and when will it be adopted?
+How does this Green Infrastructure Plan fit with the County’s master plan and when will it be adopted?

 Why is it important to prepare this plan?